tryterra/TerraWearOS/README.md

 }
 ```

-Then you must include the library and the coroutines library in your app level gradle file(`build.gradle(:app)`) by adding the following lines under `dependencies`:
+Then you must include the library and its dependent library in your app level gradle file(`build.gradle(:app)`) by adding the following lines under `dependencies`:

 ```gradle
 implementation 'org.jetbrains.kotlinx:kotlinx-coroutines-core-jvm:1.5.2'